-Homeroom is a perfect place to build relationships with your students in a non-academic setting!
-It can also be the time that turns into chaos because either you don’t have a plan for it, or you are overwhelmed with the number of permission slips you have to collect and track.
-Both are true for me!
+Advisory or homeroom is a perfect place to build relationships with your students in a non-academic setting!
+It can also be the time that turns into chaos because you don’t have a plan for it.

 Homeroom is often the last thing I think about, but I have found that my school day and school year is so much more successful when I have taken the time to make the most of my homeroom.
 Whether your homeroom is 30 minutes or 15 minutes, here are a couple of ideas.